fabiomorena/FabBanana/readme.md

 * **Image Restoration**: A script for restoring old or damaged photos, removing scratches and fading.
 * **Multi-Image Processing**: A sample script demonstrating how to combine two or more images into a cohesive scene.
 * **Conversational Image Editing**: An interactive chat mode where the user can continuously provide instructions to edit an image.
+* **Product Mockups**: A script to create photorealistic product mockups by placing a product image into a different scene.
+* **Marketing Asset Creation**: A script to transform product images into compelling marketing assets by adding text and graphics.

 ## Prerequisites